ganeshrvel/unsplash_photoapp_ssr/README.md

 Warning:

-> The existing API keys which are configured inside './model/unsplash-config-data.js' were generated from my personal account.
+> The existing API keys inside './model/unsplash-config-data.js' are obsolete.
-> Please don't abuse the service.
 > Replace them with your Unsplash API keys

 ----------

-**For any commercial use, the existing Unsplash API keys must be removed/replaced with yours personal keys** *Navigate to  './model/unsplash-config-data.js' change them.*
+**The existing Unsplash API keys must be removed/replaced with yours personal keys** *Navigate to  './model/unsplash-config-data.js' change them.*

 ----------